 - African Response www.africanresponse.co.za/press.html research done on stokvels

-- Afrikara aletta [at] afrikara.co.za “Agro-ecology in action”, this is a small farming co-operative run along biodynamic lines
+- Afrikara https://afrikara.co.za “Agro-ecology in action”, this is a small farming co-operative run along biodynamic lines

 - Agbiz www.agbiz.co.za

 - The Agricultural Colleges run short courses on agricultural co-operative management.
-Find contact details in the “Agricultural education & training” and “Agriculture in the provinces” chapters.
+Find contact details on the “Agricultural education & training” and “Agriculture in the provinces” pages.

 - The Agricultural Research Council (ARC), as part of the Integrated Village Renewal Programme (IVRP), provides training and support to co-operatives.
 See www.arc.agric.za.

 - AgriSETA Tel: 012 301 5600 www.agriseta.co.za Co-operatives are highlighted in AgriSETAs strategic plans and “extensive funding” is allocated to support them.
 Farm Together training is one training programme developed by the Department of Agriculture accredited by AgriSeta for agricultural co-operatives.